henry2004y/Ganymede/shocks.md

 from the Parker spiral solar wind model and $\Omega_r = 2.94\times 10^{-6}$ rad/s being the angular frequency of the rotation of the sun.

-The adiabatic equation in the perpendicular direction indicates that the perpendicular thermal energy $\<m v_\perp^2/2\> = k_B T_\perp$ declines with B. Assuming in the rest frame the distribution function is a bi-Maxwellian of the form
+The adiabatic equation in the perpendicular direction indicates that the perpendicular thermal energy $\langle m v_\perp^2/2\rangle = k_B T_\perp$ declines with B. Assuming in the rest frame the distribution function is a bi-Maxwellian of the form

 \[
 f(v) = \Big( \frac{m}{2\pi}  \Big)^{3/2}\frac{1}{k_B T_\perp (k_B T_\parallel)^{1/2}} exp\Big( -\frac{mv_\perp^2}{2k_B T_\perp} -\frac{mv_\parallel^2}{2k_B T_\parallel} \Big),